Clicky

 The most successful degrees for felons offer a chance for a new career and an opportunity for a fresh start and a new lease on life.
 Unfortunately, having a felony charge on your record can make it hard to bounce back after the release.

-Many former convicts, or ex cons, view that as the end of their ability to have a career.
+Many former convicts, or ex-cons, view that as the end of their ability to have a career.
 Some even become discouraged from attempting to get a degree.
 This is especially depressing as government assistance may be limited.
-Depending on the state where you live and the crime you went in for initially you may not qualify for federal financial aid.
+Depending on the state where you live and the crime you went in for initially, you may not qualify for federal financial aid.

 Many companies and industries with high standards don’t hire felons with a prior conviction.
 They don’t hire people with felony convictions or criminal convictions on their record.
 But, there are many majors to choose from that are each well-suited for felons.
 Often those with felony charges feel like returning to a life of crime is the only option to support themselves.
 But, there are many career choices for those with a felony record who need a second chance.